gxc-international-innovation-challenge/gxc-team-11/README.md

 # Developing

-We devided our work in two Sprints, where we created the first generation of the prototype within [Sprint1](https://github.com/gxc-international-innovation-challenge/gxc-team-11/wiki/Sprint-1).
+We divided our work in two Sprints, where we created the first generation of the prototype within [Sprint1](https://github.com/gxc-international-innovation-challenge/gxc-team-11/wiki/Sprint-1).
 With this first version we had something that we could share with the companies and others to get [feedback](https://github.com/gxc-international-innovation-challenge/gxc-team-11/wiki/Prototype-Testing).
 New ideas and the overall feedback we used in [Sprint2](https://github.com/gxc-international-innovation-challenge/gxc-team-11/wiki/Sprint-2) to improve our prototype and implement some new features.

 # The Solution

-Our digital solution is a carbon footprint calculator, where you answer some questions about your company and get personalized recommendations to save CO2 emissions in different areas.
-There is also a visualized overview, where you can see the highest saving potentials at the first look.
-Our solution also provides a communication and exchange platform, where you can share your ideas with other companies that are also participating.
+Our digital solution is a carbon footprint calculator platform.
+The user answer questions about their business which provides data for an annual emissions estimates.
+Based on the data, the user is given personalized recommendations to save CO2 emissions in different areas.
+There is also a visualized overview, where the user can see the highest saving potentials at the first look.Our solution also provides a communication and exchange platform, where users can share ideas with other companies that are also participating.

 Here you can find our [Digital Prototype](https://m-visual.glideapp.io/)